Adi2612/testing_skills/Administration/README.md

      4. And finally I made my own VPN.

    # helps taken :-
-     1. first I read the documentation of Strisand from github.
+     1. first I read the documentation of Streisand from github.
      2. then from google for to understand the basic purpose of VPN.